conestack/node.ext.zodb/README.rst

-``node.ext.zodb`` is a persistent node implemenatation for the ZODB.
+``node.ext.zodb`` is a persistent node implementation for the ZODB.

+For more information about ``node`` see https://pypi.python.org/pypi/node

 Source Code